nayata/nayata.github.io/_pages/heleton.md

 tween.add(image.x, 0, 5); // This will be tweened successfully due another setter.
 ```

-Within your scene, you have a reference to the tween instance from `App` for easier use, but you can create other instances as needed — [pausable tweens example](https://github.com/nayata/heleton/tree/main/examples/pausable).
+Within your scene, you have a reference to the tween instance from `App` for easier use, but you can create other instances as needed.

-# Screen
+## Screen

 <center><video width="100%" autoplay muted loop><source src="/media/screen.mp4" type="video/mp4"></video></center>
 <p></p>

 `heaps.Screen` is a set of functions for creating responsive UI and screen design.
 It's minimal and not a "full-fledged layout framework", but it can make things look a lot prettier across different screen sizes.

+Minimal tutorial
+Responsive Demo

 Main idea is to use separate resize for the background and game screen or for the game screen and the game UI.

 After window resize `App` updates `heaps.Screen` to recalculate all important information and you can use this information for custom resize logic.

-# Stats
+## Stats

 `heaps.Stats` can add a simple panel to display the game's FPS, draw calls, and memory usage.
 The stats panel is added on top of the hierarchy above the `Transition` screen.